-After receiving comments from the public and reviewing agencies, a Final EIR/EA will be prepared.
+After receiving comments from the public and reviewing agencies, a Final EIR/EA has been prepared.
 Caltrans may prepare additional environmental and/or engineering studies to address comments.
-The Final EIR/EA will include responses to comments received on the Draft EIR/EA and will identify the Preferred Alternative.
-If the decision is made to approve the project, a Notice of Determination will be published for compliance with CEQA, and Caltrans will decide whether to issue a Finding of No Significant Impact (FONSI) or require an Environmental Impact Statement (EIS) for compliance with NEPA.
-A Notice of Availability (NOA) of the FONSI will be sent to the affected units of federal, state, and local government, and to the State Clearinghouse in compliance with Executive Order 12372.
+The Final EIR/EA includes responses to comments received on the Draft EIR/EA and identifies the Preferred Alternative.
+A Notice of Determination has been published for compliance with CEQA, and Caltrans has issued a Finding of No Significant Impact (FONSI) for compliance with NEPA.
+A Notice of Availability (NOA) of the FONSI has been sent to the affected units of federal, state, and local government, and to the State Clearinghouse in compliance with Executive Order 12372.